mask1no/The-Keymaker/README.md

 ## 🔒 Security Considerations

 ### Private Key Management
-- All private keys are encrypted using AES-256-GCM
-- Passwords are never stored, only used for encryption/decryption
+- **Key Derivation System**: Private keys are NEVER stored, only derived when needed
-- No private keys in localStorage or cookies
+- **PBKDF2 with 600,000 iterations**: Industry-leading security standard
+- **Deterministic Generation**: BIP44-like paths for wallet derivation
+- **IndexedDB Storage**: More secure than localStorage for metadata
+- **AES-256-GCM Encryption**: For secure wallet exports only

 ### Vulnerability Mitigation
 - Custom `safeBigInt` wrapper for bigint-buffer vulnerability